Indiana University Bloomington: Degree cuts (2025)

-Significant cuts were made to the university's programs in foreign languages, for which it is internationally recognized, due to their low enrollment numbers.
+Significant cuts were made to the university's programs in foreign languages, due to their low enrollment numbers.
 This occurred even though many of these programs were privately funded, such as the program in Mongolian studies.
 In response, students and faculty have launched a petition calling for the restoration of language programs.

 Student newspaper free speech controversy (2025)

 In October 2025, the university came under fire when administrators instructed the Indiana Daily Student to refrain from printing news stories in its homecoming edition, leading student media director Jim Rodenbush to refuse what he described as censorship.
 The university terminated Rodenbush and announced the discontinuation of all print editions of the IDS, citing financial and strategic considerations, a justification contested by student editors and press-freedom advocates.
 Rodenbush subsequently filed a federal lawsuit alleging First Amendment retaliation.
 The university later permitted limited print publication through June 2026, while maintaining it had not intended to censor content.